'I have given it everything': Injury-hit Eagle calls time

 "I am also looking at a lengthy rehabilitation from my latest surgery and there are no guarantees of making it back to AFL level even if everything goes to plan."

-Naitanui said he had given his future a lot of thought over recent weeks and concluded that retirement was the best decision for the club.
+Naitanui said he had given his future a lot of thought over recent weeks and concluded that retirement was the best decision for the club as well as the dual club champion and his family.

 The three-time All-Australian will speak to the media at 3:45pm AWST on Monday.